carbon-language/carbon-lang/docs/project/goals.md

 Would it even be noticed?

-Our goal is to support software where its performance with respect to some set of resource constraints is critical to its successful operations.
-This overarching goals can be decomposed into a few specific aspects.
+Our goal is to support software where its performance with respect to some set of resource constraints is critical to its successful operation.
+This overarching goal can be decomposed into a few specific aspects.

 **Provide the developer control over every aspect of performance.** When faced with some performance problem, the developer should always have tools within